PTB-MR/mrpro/docs/source/user_guide.rst

 Data reconstruction
 -------------------
-MRpro provides a flexible framework for MR image reconstruction.
-We provide some high level functions for commonly used reconstruction algorithms in `mrpro.algorithms.reconstruction`, such as `~mrpro.algorithms.reconstruction.RegularizedIterativeSENSEReconstruction`.
+mrtwo provides a flexible framework for MR image reconstruction.
+We provide some high level functions for commonly used reconstruction algorithms in `mr2.algorithms.reconstruction`, such as `~mr2.algorithms.reconstruction.RegularizedIterativeSENSEReconstruction`.
 We also provide all building blocks to create custom reconstruction algorithms and do manual reconstructions.

 As a first step for a new reconstruction, an acquisition model consisting of linear and non-linear operators can be created.
-A simply acquisition model could consist of a `~mrpro.operators.SensitivityOp` describing the effect of different receiver coils and `~mrpro.operators.FourierOp` describing the transform from image space to k-space taking the sampling scheme
-(trajectory) into account.
+A simply acquisition model could consist of a `~mr2.operators.SensitivityOp` describing the effect of different receiver coils and `~mr2.operators.FourierOp` describing the transform from image space to k-space taking the sampling scheme (trajectory) into account.
 Additional operators describing transformations due to physiological motion or MR signal models can be added.
-See `~mrpro.operators` for a list of available operators.
+See `~mr2.operators` for a list of available operators.
 All operators take one or more tensors as input and return a tuple of one or more tensors as output.
 Operators can be chained using ``@`` to form a full acquisition model.
 We also support addition, multiplication, etc. between operators.

-Based on the acquisition model either a suitable optimizer from `mrpro.algorithms.optimizers` can be selected or a new optimizer using pytorch functions can be created.
+Based on the acquisition model either a suitable optimizer from `mr2.algorithms.optimizers` can be selected or a new optimizer using pytorch functions can be created.

 See for examples  :doc:`_notebooks/cartesian_reconstruction`, :doc:`_notebooks/direct_reconstruction`, and :doc:`_notebooks/iterative_sense_reconstruction_radial2D`